Abu Karib

 Abū Karib As’ad al-Kāmil (أسعد الكامل), called "Abū Karīb", sometimes rendered as As'ad Abū Karīb, full name: Abu Karib As'ad ibn Hassān Maliki Karib Yuha'min, was king (Tubba', تُبَّع) of the Himyarite Kingdom (modern day Yemen).
 He ruled Yemen from 390 CE until 420 CE, beginning as a coregency with his father Malkikarib Yuhamin (r.
 375–400) followed by becoming sole ruler in 400.
-As'ad is cited in some sources as the first of several kings of the Arabian Peninsula to convert to Judaism, although contemporary historians have ascribed this transition to his father.
+As'ad is traditionally portrayed as the first of several kings of the Arabian Peninsula to convert to Judaism, although contemporary historians and pre-Islamic sources, such as Philostorgius have ascribed this transition to his father.
 He was traditionally regarded as the first one to cover the Kaaba with the kiswah.

 Biography

 Abu Karib As'ad was the son of Malikikarib Yuha'min.
 He first came to power as part of a co-regency with both his father Malikikarib Yuha'min and his brother Dhara' Amar Ayman in 375 CE.
 After the death of Malikikarib Yuha'min in 385 CE, only Abu Karib and his brother Dhara' Amar Ayman were left to rule.
 Around the year 400 CE, Dhara' Amar Ayman either retired or died, leaving Abu Karib as the sole ruler in power.
 His date of death is unknown, but Christian Robin places it at 440 CE.